luckyarthur/categorymodal/README.md

 <img width="878" alt="image" src="https://github.com/user-attachments/assets/e2e58079-e1d4-4b90-9f54-0531d1c74836">

 ## more improvements
-1. when show this modal on small screen like mobile phone, the modal should oocupy the whole screen to offer a better user experience.
+1. when show this modal on small screen like mobile phone, the modal should oocupy the whole screen to offer a better user experience.(by reducing the width of browser you can see the difference)
 2. using createPortal function and pass 'document.body' as the parameter to ensure that the modal component will always show up at the top level, which is easier and better than using the z-index.
 3. using an animation to slide in the modal when presenting it is a better user experience.

-## online examples to show solution
+## online examples to show solutions to issues and improvements
 click this link [show example](https://categorymodal.vercel.app/)

 ## things to know